 Begin by laying the pie dough into a traditional size pie pan.
 You can also use a deep dish pie pan but the dough will not come up over the top of the pan.

 I wait to crimp the edges until most of the ingredients are poured in.

 Some recipes will tell you to bake the pie crust for a short period first.
 This, however, is an easy quiche recipe, so I find that step is not really necessary.

 Sprinkle your mix-ins into the pie pan, starting with the peppers, onions, and bacon.
 I recommend saving a small portion of this quiche filling to sprinkle on top after filling with the egg mixture.

 Add 1 cup of the cheese, reserving ½ cup to sprinkle on the top.
 Then crimp the edges of the pie dough by gently pinching the dough loosely at a regular interval around the edge.

 I do not get too wrapped up in perfect looking pie edges.
 Simple seems to be better and when everyone is happily eating their quiche, no one will care what the edges looked liked.

-    In a large mixing bowl, add all the eggs and whip until frothy, about 3-5 minutes.
+In a large mixing bowl, add all the eggs and whisk eggs until frothy, about 3-5 minutes.

-    Add the Greek yogurt and whip until well incorporated.
+Add the half cup Greek yogurt and whip until well incorporated.